peirinhas/two-factor-authentication/README.md

 After downloading the code, before testing the api, we have to perform the following steps:

 /* Start containers */

 make run

 /* Execute backend commands */

 make prepare

+/* Synchronize installed libraries with the container */

+make ssh-be
+composer install
+exit

 Test:
 After to do two steps requirements, we can execute the test.
 There are 10 tests spread over 4 files.

-/*comands to execute every file */ php vendor/bin/simple-phpunit tests/Functional/Action/CheckToken.php
+/* Commands to execute every file */

+php vendor/bin/simple-phpunit tests/Functional/Action/CheckToken.php

 php vendor/bin/simple-phpunit tests/Functional/Action/CheckTokenMaster.php